buildingSMART/IDS-Audit-tool/README.md

   - [ ] properties
     - [ ] All audits are case insensitive
     - [ ] no extensions of standard PSETs
       - [ ] properties are limited to the agreed set
-    - [ ] No misplacement of propertis
+    - [ ] No misplacement of properties
       - [ ] Property with a recognised name (e.g. IsExternal) should not be outside of the agreed pset.
         - [ ] Perhaps return a warning for userdefined property
         - [ ] Warning or error as configuration (strict)
     - [ ] Includes IFC type inheritance?
     - [ ] Reserved prefix
       - [ ] No custom pset can start with "PSET_" this prefix is reserved for the standard
     - [ ] Measures